radiantearth/stac-spec/extensions/README.md

 ### General Conventions

-Creating a new extension involves defining a set of logically grouped fields, and specifying what the allowed values for those fields are.
+Creating a new extension usually involves defining a set of logically grouped fields, and specifying what the allowed values for those fields are.
 This should be done in the extension text and in JSON Schema, to provide validation.
 While one can theoretically add fields anywhere in JSON there are some conventions as to where to add them in STAC objects.